AmpllifAI-dev/upsurgeiq-frontend/docs/framework/AI_AGENT_START_HERE.md

 ## 🚀 Quick Start

 Welcome to UpsurgeIQ.
 After greeting Christopher, read this entire file before taking any action.
-It will get you up to speed quickly..
+It will get you up to speed quickly.

 ---